 Studies of the (un)willingness to consolidate have analyzed which types of municipality choose to integrate (see Bel and Warner (2016) for a review).
-Using structural or spatial models, they stress the role of expected change in fiscal revenues, expected distance to public services, and neighbors' characteristics (Alesina et al., 2004; Gordon and Knight, 2009; Saarimaa and Tukiainen, 2014; Weese, 2015; Bel and Warner, 2016; Porto et al., 2017; Di Porto and Paty, 2018).
+Using structural or spatial models, they stress the role of expected change in fiscal revenues, expected distance to public services, and neighbors' characteristics (Alesina et al., 2004; Gordon and Knight, 2009; Saarimaa and Tukiainen, 2014; Weese, 2015; Bel and Warner, 2016; Di Porto and Paty, 2018).
 Relying on surveys, Sorensen (2006) and Bergholz and Bischoff (2018) show, respectively, that politicians' reported opposition to integration is driven by expected losses in revenues and decision-making power.
+Instead of estimating the preference or modeling the choice to cooperate, this paper provides new evidence on the factors explaining resistance by focusing on the actual consequences of integration.